paich64/C64MEGA65/ROADMAP.md

 Roadmap
 =======

 We are planning to improve this core steadily.
-The MiSTer core offers many more features than our current Release of the port.
+The MiSTer core offers some more features than our current Release of the port.
 Here is a list of features (in no particular order) that we are planning to deliver at a later stage: